Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Memory-Efficient Decentralized Pretraining

 \subsection{Preliminaries}

 \textbf{Decentralized Training.} Let $\mathcal{S}=\{\eta_{1},\ldots,\eta_{N}\}$ denote a set of $N$ nodes, where node $\eta_i$ holds local data $\mathcal{D}_i$.
 Existing decentralized training frameworks~\citep{douillard2023diloco,sani2024photon} often use a two-level optimization scheme: an \emph{outer} optimizer that coordinates global synchronization and an \emph{inner} optimizer that performs local updates.
 In the $t^{th}$ communication round, the global parameters obtained in the previous round, denoted by $\bm{\theta}^{\smash{(t-1)}}$, are broadcast to all nodes.
 Each node runs $H$ steps the inner optimizer (\textit{e.g.}, AdamW~\citep{loshchilov2017decoupled}) on its shard $\mathcal{D}_i$, producing the updated local parameters $\bm{\theta}_i^{\smash{(t)}}$.
-The parameter server aggregates local updates by averaging model deltas and updates the global parameters via
+The global model aggregates local updates by averaging the model deltas, updating its parameters via

 When the outer optimizer is set to SGD, the above training procedures become the FedAvg~\citep{mcmahan2017communication}, which enables distributed training while minimizing communication overhead.
 However, each node is required to train the entire model, which needs to store a large amount of intermediate optimizer states, limiting its applicability to memory-constrained devices.